mulesoft-assets/template-sfdc2db-contact-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize Contacts between Salesforce and a database.
+As a Salesforce admin I want to synchronize Contacts from Salesforce to a database.

-This Template should serve as a foundation for setting an online sync of Contacts from SalesForce instance to database.
-Everytime you hit the HTTP connector, integration will check for changes in SalesForce source instance in manner of one time integration and it will be responsible for updating the Contact on the target database table.
+This Template should serve as a foundation for setting an online sync of Contacts from Salesforce instance to database.
+Everytime you hit the HTTP connector, integration will check for changes in Salesforce source instance in manner of one time integration and it will be responsible for updating the Contact on the target database table.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided into *Input*, *Process* and *On Complete* stages.
 The integration is triggered by a HTTP connector defined in the flow that is going to trigger the application, querying Salesforce updates/creations matching a filtering criteria and executing the batch job.
-During the *Process* stage, each Salesforce Contact will be filtered depending if it has an existing matching Contact in the database
+During the *Process* stage, each Salesforce Contact will be filtered depending if it has an existing matching Contact in the database.
 The last step of the *Process* stage will group the Contacts and insert/update them in a database.
 Finally during the *On Complete* stage the Template will log statistics into the console.